K7S3/codefundo/README.md

 The Life-Saving App

+## Synopsis

+* A complete web app catering to the needs of both users and the government in order to predict natural disasters and save lives.

-## Features
+## Solution

-* This app collects and displays the current weather information.

-* Predicts whether it is safe to go out and display to user.

-* Sends warnings to all people in the city/region about the possible occurence of a natural disaster through E-mail and Message.

-* Users can avail emergency contact numbers for help specific to the region in case of a natural disaster.

-* Users shall have an option to share this information on social media.

-## How does it work

-### Collect weather information
+### Collect and display weather information

 * This app uses web-scraping for collecting weather reports from multiple other websites.(Wherever it is legal)

 * Also collect information from the government.

+* Display the above data.

 ### Separation of Concern